-Two-Year Part Time Advanced Standing Status Study Plan
+Two-Year Part Time Advanced Standing Specialization Status Study Plan

-Students admitted with Advanced Standing status who wish to complete their studies on a part-time basis will take 30 credit hours over the course of two years, instead of one year.
-The number of part-time seats will be limited.
-Because of course sequencing and the limited number of available seats, students who are admitted to the part-time Advanced Standing status study plan are expected to complete the MSW program on a part-time basis.
+Students admitted with Advanced Standing status who wish to complete their studies on a part-time basis will take 30 credit hours over the course of two years, instead of one year This plan is optimal for students who have earned a BSW, and have other commitments, such as employment, outside of their graduate studies.
+Because of course sequencing, students who are admitted to the part-time Advanced Standing status study plan are expected to complete the MSW program on a part-time basis.